kjergens/physicssimulation/README.md

 ```

-## 3. Import and Build project
+## C. Import and Build project
-- In VSCode, View menu > Command Palette > Git Clone > paste this URL
+1. In VSCode, View menu > Command Palette > Git Clone > paste this URL
-- Terminal menu > Run Build Task
+2. Terminal menu > Run Build Task
-- See more in the text book. https://kjergens.github.io/csx/
+3. See more in the text book. https://kjergens.github.io/csx/